 Construction Getting around

 Did you know there’s a range of parking within a 5 minute walk of anywhere in the city centre?
-There are 20 off-street parking stations in Newcastle city centre and many of them offer all day parking for reasonable fees.
+There are 19 off-street parking sites in Newcastle city centre and many of them offer all day parking for reasonable fees.
 View the Newcastle city centre parking guide for detailed information, or see the map below.

 Pay and display parking meters are located throughout the city centre.
 If you are parking on the street in a metered area, please check kerbside signs for hours of operation and prices.